namespace-ee/react-calendar-timeline/README.md

 Called when the timeline is zoomed, either via mouse/pinch zoom or clicking header to change timeline units

-## moveResizeValidator(action, item, time, resizeEdge, newGroup, originalGroup)
+## moveResizeValidator(action, item, time, resizeEdge, newGroupIndex, newGroup, originalGroupIndex, originalGroup)

 This function is called when an item is being moved or resized.
 It's up to this function to return a new version of `change`, when the proposed move would violate business logic.